WiWi33/Questing.lua/README.md

 - Last Update:
     - 2017 09 11
-    - 18:09 CEST  (UTC +1)
+    - 21:42 CEST  (UTC +1)
-- CommitID: 14
+- CommitID: 15
 - CommitLog:
 ```
-[fix] Route 32 PokeCenter-Loop
-- A few commits ago, I replaced an invalid pokecenter register comparison
-  (not self.registerdPkmCenter == "CityName"), which never could be fullfilled.
-  Since this statement was never considered before, but as it is now working, it
-  created a loop between violet city's and route 32's Pokecenter.
-This shoule be
-  resolved now
+[fix] Pokeballs in trainerbattles
+- I thought proShine prevented that.
+I got that assumption from silv3r
+  when he mentioned, that run() in trainer battles would simple return
+  false and calling it during trainer battles wouldn't be an issue.
+So
+  I didn't especially check for that.
+Should be fixed now.
 ```
 - Branch: Master
 - Characteristics: